Gh0stAn0n/vpnip/README.md

 - no files will remain on the current directory.

-- can be shown inside of the metasploit framework for easier LHOST setting.
+- can be shown inside of the metasploit framework for an easier LHOST setting.

 - faster and easier to use.